GrimyOps/lens-coding-public/README.md

 Lens Coding™ is a **reasoning pattern and safety framework**.

-The **conceptual methodology** of Lens Coding may be freely studied, implemented, and adapted in any domain for personal, educational, research, and operational use — including in commercial environments.
+The **conceptual methodology** may be freely studied, implemented, and adapted in any domain — including commercial environments.

 What is protected is **the Lens Coding™ name, branding, and any claims of official compliance, certification, or endorsement**.